onewelcome/identity-cloud-documentation/docs/products/access/topics/web-clients/web-client-configuration.md

 In order to create a new web client, Go to the `Configuration` tab of the administration console and click the `Web Clients` tab.
 On the overview that is shown you can see all the existing web clients.

->**Note:**
+!!!
+Note

->  **Web clients** are meant for web servers or fat clients.
+    **Web clients** are meant for web servers or fat clients.
 In this case you or a trusted party is managing the hardware on which this web client runs.
     We also reference these as static OAuth clients.

 To add a new web client, click on the add button.
 The following form will appear: